zufre/rails-dynamic-request-readme-cb-000/README.md

 Running the tests for a final time you can see that they're all still passing, nice work!

+<a href='https://learn.co/lessons/rails-dynamic-request-readme' data-visibility='hidden'>View this lesson on Learn.co</a>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-dynamic-request-readme' title='Rails Dynamic Request'>Rails Dynamic Request</a> on Learn.co and start learning to code for free.</p>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-dynamic-request-readme'>Rails Dynamic Request</a> on Learn.co and start learning to code for free.</p>